microsoft/react-native-windows-samples/docs/win10-vm.md

 title: Developing Windows apps on a non-Windows PC
 ---

-It is possible to develop Windows apps on a non-Windows PC by creating using a virtual machine either locally or on Azure.
+It is possible to develop Windows apps on a non-Windows PC by using a virtual machine.
+The virtual machine can run either locally or on Azure.

 ### Local VM